 The below is intended to answer some of the most commonly asked questions by students who are at the thesis stage.
-This information, however, does not replace the authoritative information in the handbooks.
-Students are strongly advised to check the pertinent sections of the appropriate handbook for detailed information.
-DMin students are advised to follow their handbook instructions rather than the instructions below.
+This information, however, does not replace the information in the handbooks.
+You are strongly advised to check the pertinent sections of the appropriate handbook for detailed information.

 What are the deadlines for submission in order to convocate in November or May?

-Even if the student meets the deadline, no guarantee can be given that unforeseen circumstances will not prevent the student from graduating at the next convocation.
-Therefore, if possible, the student should submit the thesis well in advance of the deadline.
+Even if you meet the deadline, unforeseen circumstances may still prevent you from graduating at the next convocation.
+Therefore, if possible, you should submit the thesis well in advance of the deadline.

 Does anything need to happen before I submit my thesis?